What would you like to know more about?

 Platform Configuration

-Any Form can be configured as a Custom Form Widget.
-But the Form must meet the following criteria to display and accept new Form Responses:
+You can configure any form you create as a Custom Form widget, but the form must meet the following criteria to display and accept new form responses:

-• End Date: Today's date is less than the End Date, or the End Date is undefined.
+• End Date: Today's date is before the end date, or the end date is blank.

 https://{your forms widget webpage}/?id={Form_GUID}